kwishna/cypress-cucumber-api-ui/CONTRIBUTION.md

-# Contributing to Cypress Refresh 2024
+# Contributing to the project

-We're excited that you're interested in contributing to Cypress Refresh 2024!
+I am excited that you're interested in contributing to this project!
 This document outlines the process for contributing to this project.

 ## Getting Started